 Every calendar year employees are entitled to 22 days of paid vacation.
 The period begins and ends on January 1, and vacations should be taken within this time slot, but they may be taken up until April 30.

-Employees can receive sick leave benefits through social security for up to 1,095 days, and for unlimited time in the case of tuberculosis.
+Employees can receive sick leave benefits from the fourth day of sickness from social security for up to 1,095 days, and for unlimited time in the case of tuberculosis.
+The employer usually pays the first three days of sick leave.
 The daily sick pay is between 55% to 75% of employees’ reference income depending on the length and nature of their sickness.

 All the parental leaves mentioned below are covered by Social Security.